Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Methodology: Psychophysiology-aided Speech Attribute Detection ( PASAD )

-Recurrent neural networks (e.g., RNNs, LSTMs) have been used in literature to capture the sequential temporal patterns of speech \cite{wang2020speech,lu2018speech}.
-LSTM can be viewed as a forward neural network that has the same weight at each layer.
-While weight-sharing between layers allows LSTM to share information across time and analyze sequential data, it has limited expressiveness/adaptability.
-HyperLSTM \cite{ha2016hypernetworks} overcomes the limitation by utilizing an auxiliary LSTM to dynamically generate the weights used by the main LSTM at each timestamp and for each input sequence.
-Hence, it generates the abstraction of having different weights at each layer adaptive to the input sequence.

-Since the variation of speakers' arousal affects the speech characteristics, it is crucial to extract salient speech patterns contingent on their physiological parameters in different timestamps for effective speech attribute classification.
-In the presented HyperLSTM structure (Fig. \ref{fig:bilstm_a}) at each timestamp, the $LSTM_{aux}$ takes the speaker's physiological parameters and speech spectrogram representations ($P_t, S_t$) as input and generates the hidden state $\hat{h}_t$ that is used to generate the weights of $LSTM_{main}$ at the same timestamp.
+\textbf{\textit{Hyper-LSTM} Unit: } In the presented structure at each timestamp $t$, feature-extractor and reference-extractor blocks take the physiological parameters ($P_t$) and speech spectrogram representations ($S_t$) as input.
+The $LSTM_{aux}$ takes their generated embeddings as input and generates the hidden state $\hat{h}_t$ that is used to generate the weights of $LSTM_{main}$ at the same timestamp.
 Both LSTMs are jointly trained with backpropagation and gradient descent.

 The $LSTM_{main}$ has four gates {$i, g, f, o$}.
-And each of the gates has unique weight matrices, including $W_{h}$,$W_{x}$, and $b$.
+And each of the gates has unique weight matrices including $W_{h}$,$W_{x}$, and $b$.
 To generate weight matrices of $LSTM_{main}$, first, we use linear projection to map the hidden states $\hat{h}_t$ of the $LSTM_{aux}$ Cell to the embedding vectors unique to each gate: $z^{y}_{h}$,$z^{y}_{x}$, and $z^{y}_{b}$ where $y \in\{i, g, f, o\}$.
 We dynamically compute the weight matrices of four gates as a linear transformation of $z$ as shown in equation \ref{eq:hyper}.

 $<\cdot>$ is tensor product operation. $y \in\{i, g, f, o\}$, $W^{y}_{hz}$,$W^{y}_{xz}$ and $W^{y}_{bz}$ are parameters that can be learned during training.
 In this approach, the transformation weight tensor $W^{y}_{hz}$,$W^{y}_{xz}$ and $W^{y}_{bz}$ are pretty large.
 E.g., when $W^{y}_{h}$ has shape $N_{h}\times N_{h}$, The $W^{y}_{hz}$ will has shape $N_{h}\times N_{h}\times N_{z}$.
 To overcome this, we compute the weight parameters of $LSTM_{main}$ by dynamically scaling each row of a matrix of the same size as shown in equation \ref{eq:scale}.